orblivion/ntfy/.sandstorm/README.md

 - [x] "Logging in" for protected topics
 - [x] "Service URL" field for sending notifications, and similar.
 For simplicity, just assume we're referring to the given grain.
 - [x] "Forward to email" - I'm assuming this won't work without outgoing connections (though we could add it with some work).
+- [x] Web-based subscriptions (they won't persist a page reload anyway)

 ### [Info in the UI](README_DETAILS.md#info-in-the-ui)